ShumailaAhmed/AI-Workshop/README.md

 ```

 #### Note on Loss function
-Since we did not apply any activation function in last layer we will get raw output of the network.
-This is consideration for our loss function.
-The Loss we will be using for multiclass problem is nn.CrossEntropyLoss.
-We use CrossEntropyLoss when ever dealing with n class, it makes use of log probabilities, hence we pass output of network instead of output of softmax activation function.
+Since we did not apply an activation function in the last layer we will get the raw output of the network.
+This is the consideration for our loss function.
+The Loss we will be using for the multiclass problem is nn.CrossEntropyLoss.
+We use CrossEntropyLoss whenever dealing with n class, it makes use of log probabilities, hence we pass the output of the network instead of the output of softmax activation function.

 Cross entropy loss usses log_softmax + NLLLoss()

-Next we initiate the model. we deinfe the input output size and hidden layer node size, this is a hyper parameter which needs to be tuned and you will develop intution with practice.
+Next, we initiate the model. we define the input-output size and hidden layer node size, this is a hyperparameter that needs to be tuned and you will develop intuition with practice.

 ```
 model = Classifier(784, 125, 65, 10) # set input dimentions while initiatin the model